borischernov/nmeasim/readme.md

 Features:

 - Static / constant velocity / random walk iteration
+- Optionally set a target location to route to
 - Custom update interval and simulation speed
 - Option to simulate independent RTC (time with no fix)
 - Custom precision all all measurements